MicrosoftDocs/data-api-builder-docs/data-api-builder/rest.md

 GET /api/book?$first=5
 ```

 This request returns the first five books.
 The `$first` query parameter in Azure Data API Builder is similar to the `TOP` clause in SQL.
 Both are used to limit the number of records returned from a query.
-Just as `TOP` in SQL allows you to specify the quantity of rows to retrieve, `$first` lets you control the number of items returned by the API.
-This feature is particularly useful when you want to fetch a small subset of data, such as the first 10 results, without retrieving the entire dataset.
+Just as `TOP` in SQL allows you to specify the quantity of rows to retrieve, `$first` lets you control the number of items returned by the API. `$first` is useful when you want to fetch a small subset of data, such as the first 10 results, without retrieving the entire dataset.
 The main advantage is efficiency, as it reduces the amount of data transmitted and processed.

 > [!NOTE]
 > In Azure Data API builder, the number of rows returned by default is limited by a setting in the configuration file.
 Users can override this limit using the `$first` parameter to request more rows, but there's still a configured maximum number of rows that can be returned overall.
 Additionally, there's a limit on the total megabytes that can be returned in a single response, which is also configurable.